241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot.md

 # SQL Chatter Project (GitHub Copilot Version)

-//TODO: Aşağıdaki açıklama proje bitince yazılacak:
+This project demonstrates how to use GitHub Copilot to efficiently develop a .NET Core Web API backend and a Blazor Web App frontend for querying an Azure SQL Database.
+Copilot helps generate SQL queries and code, streamlining the development process.

-This project demonstrates how to use OpenAI to interact with a relational SQL database using natural language, eliminating the need for SQL queries by the end user.
-There is an app connected to an Azure SQL database and Azure OpenAI service, which converts natural language inputs into SQL queries.
+We set up a microservices-based backend to handle SQL queries from the frontend, which allows users to input queries through the Blazor Web App.
+The Web API processes the queries and returns results in real-time.

-This study covers the setup of the database and OpenAI service, the architecture of the app, and the process of configuring the AI model to understand the database schema and generate accurate SQL queries.
+Using GitHub Copilot simplifies coding tasks, automates query generation, and enhances overall productivity, making complex projects easier to manage and execute.

 ## ✍️ Prerequisites